Google translate Google translate

 The key objectives of this policy are to:

-• understand and define what ASB is;
+• Understand and define what ASB and NM is.

-• detail the legal and regulatory framework that provides us with the tools to respond to ASB and with which we are required to comply;
+• Detail the legal and regulatory framework that provides us with the tools to respond to ASB and with which we are required to comply.

-• outline how we will assess the risk to complainants and undertake a victim centred approach; and
+• Outline how we will assess the risk to complainants and undertake a victim centred approach; and

-• monitor performance to assess the quality and effectiveness of service.
+Monitor performance to assess the quality and effectiveness of service.

 Legal and Regulatory Framework